Svalorzen/CppCopyProposal/README.md

 even though it is possible to construct an equivalent result using intermediate helper types.

 No type-base can be a primitive type.
-Of all the type-bases in the `type_list, at most one is allowed to have user-declared or inherited constructors.
+Of all the type-bases in the `type_list`, at most one is allowed to have user-declared or inherited constructors.
 This is to avoid conflicts which can make the type-clone badly initialized.